bit-brick/bit-brick-docs/docs/k1/news/ros2.md

 rosdep update
 rosdep install -r --from-paths src --ignore-src -y --skip-keys "fastcdr rti-connext-dds-6.0.1 urdfdom_headers"
 ~~~
-Take a closer look: I added the -r option to ignore failures. rosdep assumes we have access to the ROS repo and uses apt to install some dependencies. apt will fail finding some dependencies.
-Thankfully, we could download them using pip previously.
-In any case, rosdep will print which packages failed, so you can double-check that we installed them using pip previously and that we are good to go.
+Take a closer look: I added the `-r` option to ignore failures. `rosdep` assumes we have access to the ROS repo and uses `apt` to install some dependencies. `apt` will fail finding some dependencies.
+Thankfully, we could download them using `pip` previously.
+In any case, `rosdep` will print which packages failed, so you can double-check that we installed them using pip previously and that we are good to go.

 Note: If you’re using a distribution that is based on Ubuntu (like Linux Mint) but does not identify itself as such, you’ll get an error message like Unsupported OS `[bianbu]`.
 In this case append `--os=ubuntu:jammy` to the above command.

 ### Build the code in the workspace
 As I previously mentionend, the Mimick library does not provide support for RISC-V 64.
-However, GitHub user @ziyao233 helped me and opened a PR to fix this 17 (thank you so much!).
+However, GitHub user @ziyao233 helped me and opened a [PR to fix this](https://github.com/ros2/Mimick/pull/31)  (thank you so much!).
 So, before building the code, we must tweak the mimick_vendor dependency:
 ~~~
 vi ~/ros2_iron/src/ros2/mimick_vendor/CMakeLists.txt
    # Go to line 61 and modify the commit hash to https://github.com/ziyao233/Mimick/tree/ros2-fixed: